The Deep Dark has fallen.

 I looked at my hands that were riddled with calluses and slight cuts.
 I had to learn how to survive.
 The first days alone were a struggle, and yet.
 I wanted revenge?
 Against a whole race?
 It was impossible.
 I closed my eyes and gritted my teeth, all I had to do was stay alive.
 Stay alive for the sake of my parents, for the sake of my race.
 I took a deep breath and opened my eyes wide in an attempt to stop the tears from flowing.

 My thoughts were interrupted by a voice, its source unknown, and along with it came light.
-A white light; illuminating my entire home simply through the window.
+A white light, one that illuminated my entire home simply through the window.
 It was blinding and all-powerful.

 I blinked, expecting to see an ashen landscape devoid of life, but all I could see was the light.
 What?
-I took a few more blinks before realizing that it was completely futile, and shortly after I went outside to see what was the cause of the phenomenon.
+I blinked a few more times before realizing that it was completely futile, and after I went outside to see what was the cause of the phenomenon.
 The door opened with a creak, and in the distant horizon there it was.

-A bright pillar of light, tall enough to reach the sky and beyond it.
+A bright pillar of light, tall enough to reach the sky and beyond.
 The clouds split from its might and the forest trembled subtly, the birds flew high and the animals shrieked.
 I felt as if I was watching the whole world be in pain or protest against it.
 Had the elves enraged the World Tree?
 I felt slight hope amidst the nonsense.
 They had used fire against nature, breaking one of the golden rules.
-If it was the anger of the World Tree, the anger of nature itself, perhaps…

 The pillar of light began to expand as it swallowed trees and animals, the earth rumbled with much more strength than before.
-And that’s when it clicked for me.
+And that’s when it clicked on me.
 It was coming closer.
-My heart skipped a beat as I went inside, grabbed my bow and quiver, knife and tool belt before breaking into a sprint.
-The sounds grew louder by the second, and for the second time in my life I wished I had been born a warrior, for I knew the light would reach me sooner than later.
+My heart skipped a beat as I went inside, grabbing my bow and quiver, knife and toolbelt before breaking into a sprint.
+The sounds grew louder by the moment, and for the second time in my life I wished I had been born a warrior, for I knew the light would reach me sooner than later.

 [Your world: Foresia has reached Equilibrium at the same time as four other worlds.
 Requirements for a ‘Great Equilibrium’ event have been met.
 May the strongest world conquer the new lands or may all of them reach an Equilibrium.]